 The WHO (World Health Organization) estimates that there are around 217 million people who have severe vision impairment.
-High colour contrast between elements helps those with low levels of visibility to more easily read the content on your website or application.
+The high colour contrast between elements helps those with low levels of visibility to more easily read the content on your website or application.
 There are many free colour contrast analyzers available online, such as the Stark Plugin, which measures the contrast of colours and suggests alternative colours if those currently used do not provide sufficient contrast.

 - Include Alternative Text

 Assistive technology, such as screen readers that offer dictation services, is often used by users with disabilities.
 However, since information is typically communicated to users through a mixed model of both visuals and texts, screen readers can only dictate text, and thus are not able to properly communicate visual content.
-To address this, it is encouraged that visual elements (such as icons, buttons, form fields) be accompanied by text (potentially using an invisible text descriptor) that can be heard by those using screen readers.
+To address this, it is encouraged that visual elements (such as icons, buttons, and form fields) be accompanied by a text (potentially using an invisible text descriptor) that can be heard by those using screen readers.